ptitSeb/gl4es/README.md

 ![gl4es build status](https://api.travis-ci.org/ptitSeb/gl4es.png "gl4es build status")

 This is a library providing OpenGL 1.x functionality for OpenGL ES 1.1 accelerated hardware.
-A new GLES2.0 backend also provide some limited OpenGL 2.x support
+A new GLES2.0 backend also provide some OpenGL 2.x support (and also support OpenGL 1.5 function, somtimes better then when using GLES 1.1 backend)

 This is a fork a glshim (https://github.com/lunixbochs/glshim).
 Go check this lib if you need things like RemoteGL or TinyGLES (for 100% software rendering).